 Cohabitation agreements have become increasingly popular in recent years as more people choose to live together before marriage or civil partnership.
 We have been advising on this area of law since these agreements were just starting to gain popularity so we know exactly what works and how best to protect your interests.

 You can trust us to provide a practical but personal service.
-You will benefit from the experience and expertise of Partner, Elizabeth Saunders, who is ranked Band 1 (the top band) in Family and Matrimonial by leading client guide, Chambers & Partners.
-Elizabeth is also an accredited specialist of family law network, Resolution and a trained Collaborative Lawyer.
+You will benefit from the experience and expertise of Partner, David Milburn, who has over 20 years’ experience specialising in Family Law.
+David is described by another leading client guide, the Legal 500 as:

 “A highly astute divorce lawyer who takes charge of cases and ensures that they are kept moving with purpose, ultimately delivering very satisfying conclusions.”